periph/bootstrap/README.md

 push -host pi@raspberrypi ./gpio-read ./gpio-write
 ```

-Use a special GOARCH instead of the default (`arm`), for example when targetting
+Use a special GOARCH instead of the default (`arm`), for example when targeting
 a ARM64 host:

 ```